Glion Institute of Higher Education: Academic programs

-Glion offers 4 Master's degree programs available on campus or remotely across two academic semesters, followed by a six-month internship or a Business Research Project.
+Glion also offers four Master's degree programs that are available on campus or remotely across two academic semesters, followed by a six-month internship or a Business Research Project.

-The MSc in International Hospitality Business is offered in both Switzerland (Bulle campus) and London campuses.
-The MSc in Hospitality, Entrepreneurship, and Innovation and MSc in Luxury Management and Guest Experience are only exclusively available in Switzerland.
-The London campus offers the MSc in Real Estate, Finance and Hotel Development.
+MSc in International Hospitality Business Leadership: Offered in both Switzerland (Bulle campus) and London campuses.

-The Glion Luxury Hospitality Summer Program is a one-week program which students will be able to join academic masterclasses in service excellence and operations, as well as practical workshops in gastronomy, fine wines and cocktail mixology.
+MSc in Hospitality, Entrepreneurship, and Innovation: in Switzerland.

+MSc in Luxury Management and Guest Experience: in Switzerland.

+MSc in Real Estate, Finance and Hotel Development: Offered at the London campus.

+In addition to these Master's programs, Glion also offers two Executive Programs: